 Should you be using a fluoride-free toothpaste?
 The answer has a lot to do with your age.
 Children younger than two years old, for example, shouldn't use more toothpaste than a grain of rice, in case they ingest it.
 For the majority of children and adults, fluoride provides excellent benefits to your teeth.
 While some people debate over whether or not to use fluoride, this naturally occurring mineral is a safe ingredient that helps protect your teeth from cavities.

 The mineral fluoride occurs naturally in the earth's crust and is released into the soil, water and air.
 Fluoride makes teeth stronger and more resistant to cavity-forming acids, working to prevent decay long before you would even notice it.
 Because it has been shown to help prevent cavities, additional fluoride is sometimes added to a community's water.

 The relationship between fluoride and dental health has been heavily researched for over 100 years.
-The National Institute of Dental and Craniofacial Research recounts the origins of studying fluoride from 1901 through the 1930s.
-Several small towns were noticing that their children's adult teeth were growing in with mottled brown spots.
+From 1901 through the 1930s, several American small towns were noticing that their children's adult teeth were growing in with mottled brown spots.
 However, the townspeople's teeth were also resistant to decay.